New Jersey FMLA Lawyers

 Reasons for Filing an FMLA Lawsuit and When to Contact an Attorney

-There are several circumstances under which you may need to file an FMLA lawsuit and seek legal counsel from a medical leave attorney.
+There are several circumstances under which you may need to file an FMLA or NJFLA lawsuit and seek legal counsel from a medical leave attorney.
 Here are some common scenarios:

 - FMLA Requests Denied: Your employer denies a valid FMLA leave request.
 If you qualify for FMLA leave and your employer refuses your request, you have the right to take legal action.